Baku - Things to Do in Baku

 When to Visit

 Baku shines brightest during spring (April-May) and autumn (September-November) when temperatures hover between 15-25°C and rainfall stays minimal at 20-40mm monthly.
 These shoulder seasons offer 20-30% lower accommodation prices than peak summer months.
-Summer (June-August) brings intense heat reaching 35°C+ and strong Caspian winds, but also vibrant outdoor life and extended daylight until 8 PM – expect peak pricing and crowds.
+Summer (June-August) brings intense heat reaching 35°C+ and strong Caspian winds, but also lively outdoor life and extended daylight until 8 PM – expect peak pricing and crowds.
 Winter (December-March) sees temperatures drop to 5-10°C with occasional rain, offering the best deals (40-50% savings) and fewer tourists, perfect for museum exploration and cozy tea house visits.
 March celebrates Novruz (Spring Equinox) with spectacular festivities from March 20-24, while the Baku Jazz Festival occurs in mid-October.
 Formula 1 fans should book well ahead for the Azerbaijan Grand Prix (typically late April/early May), when prices skyrocket 200-300%.
-Culture enthusiasts will love the mild October-November period for walking the Old City, while beach lovers should target late May-June for pleasant Caspian coastline weather before the summer heat peaks.
+Culture ensoiasts will love the mild October-November period for walking the Old City, while beach lovers should target late May-June for pleasant Caspian coastline weather before the summer heat peaks.

 Map of Baku